15 Best Oedipus Complex Movies of All Time

 8. Savage Grace (2007)

 This Julianne Moore-starrer is based on the infamous Barbara Daly Baekeland murder case about an incestuous relationship between a mother and her son.
-Barbara’s son Antony was confused about his sexuality, and she attempted to “help” him with this by seducing him and persuading him into having sex with her.
+Barbara’s son Antony was confused about his sexuality, and she attempted to “help” him with this by seducing him and persuading him to have sex with her.
 Moore is brilliant in her role and manages to disturb effectively without being over-dramatic while managing to maintain the emotional depth of her character.
-The film is riveting, cold, and extremely powerful but certainly not one you’d love to see again.
+The film is riveting, cold, and extremely powerful, but certainly not one you’d love to see again.

 7. I’m Glad My Mother is Alive (2009)